mattxwang/ideahacks-2019/README.md

 ## Project Breakdown

 The `main` folder contains `main.ino`, the main program that controls our lock and responds to RFID signals, and the file that is supposed to ship with the product.
-As it functions currently, the correct RFID values that unlock the lock are stored in the EEPROM - which in turn can be manipulated by `memory_management.ino`.
-In addition, it creates a `BLEPeripheral` that tells any Bluetooth LE device that connects to the Arduino on the status of the lock.
+It has a few functions:
+* Controls the servo that locks and unlocks the lock
+* Reads the correct RFID IDs that are allowed to lock and unlock the EEPROM - more information in the EEPROM section
+* Creates a `BLEPeripheral` object to interface with a Bluetooth Low Energy device, with two characteristics:
+	* `lockCharacteristic`, which returns either `0` or `1` for the lock being unlocked or locked, respectively
+	* `passwordCharacteristic`, which receives a numeric password from the user; if it's correct, it toggles the lock.
+The numeric password is hard-coded into the program: it's currently `1337`

 The `utilities` folder contains two files, `getId.ino` and `memory_management.ino`, which are designed to help developers use the application.
 * `getId.ino` outputs the ID of any RFID device placed on the RFID reader, which is useful for determing the IDs of any RFID objects.
 We slightly modified the provided `getId.ino` from [Sunfounder](http://wiki.sunfounder.cc/index.php?title=Mifare_RC522_Module_RFID_Reader).
 * `memory_management.ino` contains a set of utility functions that allow the user to easily manipulate the EEPROM onboard the device.
+Currently, this is the only way to add "correct" RFID IDs to the lock.

 The `lib` folder contains several library files for the RFID board; **they must be copied into `Arduino/libraries` directory for our code to work properly**.
 We modified the provided libraries provided from [Sunfounder](http://wiki.sunfounder.cc/index.php?title=Mifare_RC522_Module_RFID_Reader), as they caused compilation errors with our Arduino board.